Fez248/BitsPerLaMarato/README.md

 # BitsPerLaMarato

-HemoTrack Mobile application used to track periods of women and identify excessive bleeding.
+HemoTrack Mobile application that tracks periods of women and identifies excessive bleeding.
 Features:
   - Computer vision to recognize quantities of blood bled on a Tampax
   - User friendly medical tests to quantify the severity of a period